 Structure

 WP’s philosophy adheres to elegance, simplicity, and W3C recommendations but can vary according to the theme.
-The system provides management and execution processes and plugins and widgets to use.
-Classifying posted content using categories and tags similar to keywords is also possible.
+The system provides management and execution processes, as well as plugins and widgets.
+Posting content can be classified using categories and tags similar to keywords.

 Multiple Blog Infrastructure